phanish-suryanarayana/LinearSolvers/MPI_REAL/README.md

 8. If you want to use the DDEBUG mode to print out more information, please add -DDEBUG in the CFLAGS.

 9. If you want to use intel instead of gcc module, you should change the CFLAGS in the makefile.
-The developer used gcc/8.0.3 and intel/19.0.5.
+FYI, the developer used gcc/8.0.3 and intel/19.0.5.